nicarq/sovereign-sdk/examples/demo-rollup/stf/README.md

 # Demo State Transition Function

 This package shows how you can combine modules to build a custom state transition function.
-We provide several module implementations for you, and if you want additional functionality you can find a tutorial on writing custom modules [here](../simple-nft-module/README.md).

 For purposes of this tutorial, the exact choices of modules don't matter at all - the steps to combine modules are identical no matter which ones you pick.